2011 North American heat wave: Record heat

 The National Climatic Data Center in Asheville, North Carolina reported that the United States had the hottest summer on record in 2011.
 Since 1901, only the Dust Bowl era summer of 1936 was hotter.
 Texas, Oklahoma, New Mexico and Louisiana all reported their hottest summer on record.
 Delaware had a record warm July in 2011.
 Based on an index of residential energy demand, 2011 was the hottest summer on record.
 However, the states of Oregon and Washington recorded cooler than average summers, while California recorded its wettest.

 Water levels

 The continuing heat and drought resulted in several lakes dropping to record lows, particularly in Texas and Oklahoma.
 This resulted in re-exposing old towns and other historical sites that were submerged by dam construction.
 The original site of Bluffton, Texas was re-exposed, revealing a town site that had been submerged under Lake Buchanan since a dam was completed in 1939.
 The town of Woodville, Oklahoma was also re-exposed as Lake Texoma dropped.

 Arkansas

 Little Rock, Arkansas

-Little Rock, Arkansas was the 2nd hottest city during the heat wave (Dallas, Texas was number 1).
-Temperature readings were as high as 113 °F on August 3, 2011.
+Little Rock was the second hottest city in Arkansas during the heat wave.
+Little Rock recorded an all-time record high of 114 F on August 3, 2011.

+Fort Smith, Arkansas

+Fort Smith was the hottest city in Arkansas. it reported an all-time record high of 115 F on August 3.

+Louisiana

+Shreveport, Louisiana

+Shreveport recorded its hottest month ever in August 2011, with an average temperature of 91.5 F (average high of 104.4 F and average low of 78.6 F.